Low* core libraries

 In other words, buffers are modeled as a reference to a sequence, along with

-, which captures how much of an
+a starting index idx, and a length, which captures how much of an

 allocation slice one is currently pointing to.